IjzerenHein/firestorter/docs/guides/SourcesPathsAndReferences.md

 	.doc('albums/myalbum2');
 ```

+> [!NOTE]
-_Paths and references can be intermixed.
+> Paths and references can be intermixed.
 Under the hood, a path is simple
-converted into a ref, and refs can be translated back into paths._
+converted into a ref, and refs can be translated back into paths.

 ## Source Properties